Jorge Soler Preview, Player Props: Marlins vs. Mets

-The Miami Marlins, including Jorge Soler (.394 batting average in his past 10 games), take on starting pitcher Joey Lucchesi and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+The Miami Marlins, including Jorge Soler and his .636 slugging percentage over his past 10 games, take on starter Joey Lucchesi and the New York Mets at Citi Field, Wednesday at 7:40 PM ET.

-He racked up three hits (going 3-for-5) in his most recent game against the Brewers.
+He had three hits (going 3-for-5) in his last appearance against the Brewers.

 Sportsbook Promo Codes